Quantum-Accelerators/quacc/docs/user/settings.md

 !!!
 Important

-    This approach should work as expected for all settings except `WORKFLOW_ENGINE`, which must be defined before any importing any recipes.
-Therefore, it is recommended to use the YAML file or environment variable approach for specifying the workflow engine.
+    If you use this method to modify the `WORKFLOW_ENGINE` setting, note that you must do so before importing any recipes (e.g. at the top of your script or notebook).

 ## List of Quacc Settings